GiammaFer75/Proteogenome/README.md

   | GTF    | **gene_id**       | **gene_id** *"gene-HHV5wtgp001";*      |
   | GTF    | **transcript_id** | **transcript_id** *"rna-HHV5wtgp001";* |

-PoGo can connect the FASTA alignmente to the genomic coordinates in the GTF annotations only if the tag values in FASTA and GTF are **unique**.
+PoGo can connect the FASTA alignment to the genomic coordinates in the GTF annotations only if the tag values in FASTA and GTF are **unique**.

 However, these values are not guaranteed to be unique.
 For this reason, Proteogenome provides the functions that allow to manipulate the file formats.
 For an example of use see [Appendix](#appendix).